-Netflix UK is absolutely stacked with great movies, as well as a fair few lesser films, which can make choosing your night's streaming entertainment quite stressful.
-Here we round up the best movies on Netflix right now, to save you the bother of flicking through the entire catalogue.
+Netflix UK is absolutely stacked with great movies, as well as a fair few lesser films, which can make choosing your night’s streaming entertainment quite stressful.
+Here we round up the best films to be found on Netflix right now, to save you the bother of flicking through the entire catalogue.

 Netflix, probably the most famous video streaming service in the world, has more visual and audio goodness than your brain could ever hope to absorb.
 To save you from trawling through guides ridden with spoilers or navigating the Netflix library until you forget why you’re even there, we’ve come up with a guide to our favourite films available to watch on Netflix right now.